In this chapter:

 Preparing mRNA-CV multi-dose vial

 Note that the process for drawing up mRNA-CV differs from the recommendations for other multi-dose vial vaccines as described in section A7.2 in Appendix 7.
 To follow international guidance around the use of low dead space needles, the needle used to draw up mRNA-CV is also used to administer the injection.
-Unless you plan to administer the vaccine dose immediately, carefully replace the needle guard and place syringe onto a ridged tray for storage, for example, if all five or six doses are prepared at one go in a mass vaccination setting.
+Unless you plan to administer the vaccine dose immediately, carefully replace the needle guard and place syringe onto a ridged tray for storage, for example, if all six doses are prepared at one go in a mass vaccination setting.

-For detailed instructions for mRNA-CV multi-dose vial preparation and administration see the most current IMAC COVID-19 education factsheet ‘Instructions for multi-dose vial Pfizer/BioNTech vaccine: preparation and administration’ available from the IMAC COVID-19 Education website.
+For detailed instructions for mRNA-CV multi-dose vial preparation and administration see the most current IMAC COVID-19 education factsheet ‘Instructions for multi-dose vial Pfizer/BioNTech vaccine: preparation and administration’ available from the COVID-19 Education website.

 mRNA COVID 19 vaccine – Comirnaty (Pfizer/BioNTech)